In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 Although a number of therapists provide supervision, this service is only advertised on their client-facing website.
 Directories exist but there’s often no way to see rates, specialties or to know if the supervisor is accepting new supervisees – unless you call each one of them.

-Video technology has made substantial advancements in the past five years.
-Dropped video calls are becoming a thing of the past, which means that the feeling of being in the same room with the supervisor is now a (virtual) reality.
-Do you see what I did there?
+Video technology has made substantial advancements in the past few years, which means that the feeling of being in the same room with the supervisor is now a (virtual) reality.

-While these are great indicators of the potential for online supervision, perhaps the most important reason is the anecdotal evidence suggesting we are losing early career professionals before they even get started.
+While these are great indicators of the potential for tele-supervision, perhaps the most important reason is the anecdotal evidence suggesting we are losing early career professionals before they even get started.

 At Motivo, we often hear stories from pre-licensed therapists who tell us, “I was literally about to give up.
 It was just too hard, too expensive, too burdensome.”